SDP-09/cloud9-website/content/pages/evaluation.md

 ### Scaled up version.
 Currently, we are using the Robot is Waffle Pi as the base for ClyDe.
 In reality, another base would have to be used since the Waffle Pi is too short to house an arm that could reach on top of a table.
 This base could be custom built (ie. 3D Printed) since it would not have to carry particularly heavy loads.
 ### More user friendly App.
 Our app works, however it is not as feature complete as we would have liked it to be for the full product.
-Given time, it would be simple to implement many important features that would improve user experience, such as:  Text-to-Speech for the visually impaired, ensuring existing screen-readers work, colourblind settings and ensuring font readability.
-While explicitly made for the Web, the Web Content Accessibility Guidelines(WCAG) 2.1 will be a useful referencefor achieving accessibility for a mobile app as well.
+Given time, it would be simple to implement many important features that would improve user experience, such as:  Text-to-Speech for the visually impaired, ensuring existing screen-readers work, colour blind settings and ensuring font readability.
+While explicitly made for the Web, the Web Content Accessibility Guidelines(WCAG) 2.1 will be a useful reference for achieving accessibility for a mobile app as well.
 (W3C,2018)
 ### Web-app for staff to interface with ClyDe.
-As it stands, to start and stop ClyDe, the staff would have to use the ClyDe Controller which is the Raspberry Pi wesend out with the robot.
+As it stands, to start and stop ClyDe, the staff would have to use the ClyDe Controller which is the Raspberry Pi we send out with the robot.
 While we might not be able to completely get rid of the Pi since it runs the navigation package, we could introduce a web-app (or an addition to the current app) which could allow the staff to start and stop ClyDe as well as add desks individually from their computer or phone.
 This would eliminate the need to interact with the Pi, and means it just needs to be left running to operate the navigator.
 We believe this feature would be straight-forward to implement since we already have the framework set up through the database for the booking system.
 Additionally ROS2 has packages to interact with the Web.
 ### General Hardware improvements.
 Since we were not able to create a physical robot, there are naturally going to be some flaws in our design that will come to light once it is actually built.
 We estimate that these kind of issues will not require a complete overhaul of the design, and so this point should not be much of an issue, particularly considering that our design is a prototype.